orian42/readmegen/README - generated.md

 ## Description

-This is a simple weather application.
-When the user searches a city name, the weather and 5-day midday forecast is displayed on the page.
-Furthermore, a button is created for that city which the user can click to more conveniently see that city's weather.
+This is a simple note-taking application that allows the user to write and save notes so they can  organize their thoughts and keep track of tasks they need to complete.

 ## Table of Contents